matter-labs-archive/reddit-demo/service-provider/docs/api_description.md

 {
     user: string, // Address of the user's main wallet.
     community_name: string, // Name of the community to be checked.
-    auth: string // Authorization data.
-Currently can be empty string.
 }
 ```